AjedidahMwanzia/AjedidahMwanzia/README.md

 <h3> &nbsp;👩🏾‍💻 About Me </h3>

-I am currently studying Software development at Moringa School.
+I am a Software development graduate from Moringa School.
 I graduated with a Bachelor's degree in Business Information Technology from The Technical University of Kenya  💃 and I can't wait to see what the future holds🦸‍.